project-gemmi/gemmi/docs/cell.rst

   >>> gemmi.SellingVector(_)
   <gemmi.SellingVector((-3872.64, -3867.53, 1833.59, -3872.64, -3867.53, 1833.59))>

-Similarly as in the previous section, we can check if S\ :sup:`6` already corresponds to a Delaunay cell:
+We can check if S\ :sup:`6` already corresponds to a Delaunay cell:

 .. doctest::